MohamedMesto/Dealna.de_v1.4/README.md

 ### Colour Scheme

-The color scheme of Word Adventure is designed for clarity and user engagement.
-The interface uses a dark background (#121213) to reduce eye strain and make key elements stand out.
-Green (#538D4E) highlights correct letters, while orange (#B59F3B) indicates misplaced letters, providing immediate feedback.
-The New Game and Backspace buttons are highlighted in red (#C50E1F) for visibility, ensuring easy access to these essential controls.
-The overall color palette creates a visually appealing, focused gameplay experience.
+The color scheme of EC Platform 2050 V1 is designed to create a modern, engaging, and user-friendly experience.
+The interface features a clean and professional look with a primary color of #04668C (a deep blue) for headings and key elements, complemented by #A7C3D1 (a soft blue) for secondary accents and backgrounds.
+To draw attention to important actions and highlights, #DE8C1C (a warm orange) is used for buttons and interactive elements.
+The text is displayed in #000000 (black) for readability, while #FFFFFF (white) is used for backgrounds and contrast.
+This cohesive color palette ensures a visually appealing and intuitive experience for users, enhancing both functionality and aesthetics.

 [Back to top](<#contents>)